-North America is one of the world’s best destinations for finding some of the largest whale species in the world.
-Some of the giant whales in the world inhabit this region.
-People from every corner of the globe come to see the gigantic whales in the area.
+North America is one of the world’s best destinations for whale-watching some of the largest whale species in the world.
+Some of the largest whales in the world inhabit this region.

-There are about 90 known species of whales in the world.
-Each one of the species varies in size, behavior, and distribution.
-Whales are the most significant and heaviest marine animals, with some species larger than others.
+There are about 90 known species of whales worldwide.
+Each species varies in their size, behavior, and distribution.
+Whales are the largest and heaviest marine animals, with some noticeably bigger than others.

-I present the ten most giant whales found in the U.S. and Canada.
-Whale-watching is an excellent activity in North America; if you get the chance, you may spot one of these species.
+This list shows the 10 largest whales found in the United States and Canada.
+Whale-watching is an excellent activity in North America, and if you get the chance, you may spot one of these species.

 1. Blue Whale

-The blue Whale is the enormous Whale that ever lived on Earth and the largest animal.
-More significant than any dinosaur, the Blue Whale can grow to 100 feet and weigh as much as 150 tonnes.
+The Blue whale (Balaenoptera musculus) is the largest animal that has ever lived on Earth and the largest whale.
+Bigger than any dinosaur, the Blue Whale can grow to lengths of 100 feet and weigh as much as 150 tonnes.

-Blue whales are found in almost every part of the world, but you can find them in large numbers in the North Atlantic and the North Pacific oceans.
+Blue whales are found in almost every part of the world and can be found in large numbers in the North Atlantic and the North Pacific oceans.

 2. Fin Whale

-Statistics show 2,700 fin whales in the Gulf of Mexico and the North Atlantic.
+Statistics show there to be approximately 2,700 fin whales in the Gulf of Mexico and the North Atlantic.
 There are slightly more in the waters of Oregon, Washington, and California, with a population of approximately 3,200.
 The entire North Pacific has about 17,000 fin whales.

 Do whales drink seawater?
 Find out in this article I wrote